 Maine's population is the oldest in the US and has aged rapidly in the past decade.
-The average Mainer in 2015 was 45 years old, up from 41 in 2005.
-While this presents serious challenges for Maine's economy, the aging of the state's population, and therefore its labor force, does not fully account for the decline in labor force participation.
-In fact, older Mainers are working in greater numbers than ever before.
+The average Mainer in 2015 was 45 years old,7 up from 41 in 2005.8 While this presents serious challenges for Maine's economy, the aging of the state's population, and therefore its labor force, does

-In 2001, just one in five Mainers between the ages of 65 to 74 was in the labor force; by 2016, that share had risen to one in three.
-In part, this reflects the reality of modern "retirement," in which most Americans must work as long as possible to compensate for inadequate retirement benefits.
-The majority of Maine seniors (53%) now has no retirement income beyond Social Security, which provides an average income of less than \$19,000 a year.
-This is the result of a drastic shift in traditional employer responsibilities to their workers.
-In 2016, fewer than one in five (18%) American private-sector workers was able to participate in a defined-benefit retirement plan, and one in three (34%) had no access to any kind of retirement plan through their employer.
+In 2001, just one in five Mainers between the ages of 65 to 74 was in the labor force; by 2016, that share had risen to one in three.9 In part, this reflects the reality of modern "retirement," in which most Americans must work as long as possible to compensate for inadequate retirement benefits.
+The majority of Maine seniors (53%) now has no retirement income beyond Social Security, 10 which provides an average income of less than \$19,000 a year.11 This is the result of a drastic shift in traditional employer responsibilities to their workers.
+In 2016, fewer than one in five (18%) American private-sector workers was able to participate in a defined-benefit retirement plan,12 and one in three (34%) had no access to any kind of retirement plan through their employer.13

-By contrast, the labor force participation rate among prime-age workers, those whom economists define as age 25 to 54, has fallen dramatically over the same period, from 87% in 2001, to 85% in 2007, to 82% in 2017 (see Fig. 3).
+By contrast, the labor force participation rate among prime-age workers, those whom economists define as age 25 to 54, has fallen dramatically over the same period, from 87% in 2001, to 85% in 2007, to 82% in 2017 (see Fig. 3).14

 Fig. 3 Maine's Great Workforce Exodus

-Repeated economic shocks are pushing Maine workers age

-25 to 54 out of the workforce
+Repeated economic shocks are pushing Maine workers age 25 to 54 out of the workforce